zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/query.md

 ---
 PermaID: 1000173
-Name: Query
+Name: Query Method
 ---

-# Dapper - Query
+# Dapper - Query  Method

 ## Description
 Query method is an extension method that can be called from any object of type IDbConnection.
 It can execute a query and map the result.